One row in your schema would constitute a record.

 No. Our model is more on the lines of a managed service using our proprietary platform which is not public.
 Hence the crawlers we set up are only meant for running on PromptCloud’s DaaS platform.

 The most preferred format (both for us and across clients) is XML considering its robustness.
 We can also do CSV and JSON.

-No. Although all data gets uploaded to our API, we can push it to your AWS S3 accounts, FTP servers or APIs.
+No. You can directly download the data from CrawlBoard with few clicks.
+Although all data gets uploaded to our API, we can push it to your AWS S3 accounts, FTP servers or APIs.
 However, in the latter cases, feeds will arrive in a batch mode.
+You can also use the one-click data download option on CrawlBoard.

 That’s one of our SLAs.
 We work on quick turnarounds from receiving the requirements to uploading data in a structured format for the first set of feeds.
 There on, data gets uploaded as per the frequency given by the client.
 Usually, for popular forums or group sites, it would ideally be multiple times a day whereas for smaller ones, it could be weekly or monthly.